 Tips for choosing a penetration testing company

-It’s important to note that the popular Certified Ethical Hacker (CEH) certification is often mocked in the industry by experienced practitioners and seen as low-quality; it is not hands-on and is considered easy to pass.
+It’s important to note that the popular Certified Ethical Hacker (CEH) certification is often mocked by experienced practitioners and seen as low-quality; it is not hands-on and is considered easy to pass.

-What penetration testing methods should my vendor employ in the testing process?
+What methodologies should my vendor employ in the pentesting process?

-When considering a potential provider who can provide penetration testing services, it is essential to ensure they use best practices and proven methodologies.
+When considering a company that can provide penetration testing services, it is essential to ensure they use best practices and proven methodologies.

 On the other hand, it is desirable that the provider has a hacker mindset and “think out of the box” creativity to go beyond common checklists.